53v3n3d4/Theme-Treble/SETTINGS.md

     // icons.
     "show_input_icon": true,

     // Option to show panel input textures.
-Round corner
+Round corner,
-    // and border images do not adapt well when resize
+    // and border images, with margin, do not adapt well
-    // panel control.
+    // when resize panel control.
     //
     // Default is false.
 Turn to true if you want them
     // to show.